Britain's first astronaut

 She was awarded the Friendship of the Soviet People Medal from the Soviet Union and the Medal for Services to Space from Russia.

+A space suit worn by Helen is on display at the National Space Centre in Leicester, England.
 For her accomplishments in Project Juno, Helen received a star on the Sheffield Walk of Fame.

 We’re here to help.